Cigarette: Cigarette butt

 In North America, the common name for the remains of a cigarette after smoking is a cigarette butt.
-In Britain, it is also called a dog-end.
+In Britain, it is also called a dog-end or a fag end.
 The butt is typically about 30% of the cigarette's original length.
-It consists of a tissue tube which holds a filter and some remains of tobacco mixed with ash.
+It consists of a tissue tube which holds a filter and some remaining tobacco mixed with ash.

 They are the most numerically frequent litter in the world.
 Cigarette butts accumulate outside buildings, on parking lots, and streets where they can be transported through storm drains to streams, rivers, and beaches.
-In a 2013 trial, the city of Vancouver, British Columbia, partnered with TerraCycle to create a system for recycling of cigarette butts.
+In a 2013 trial, the city of Vancouver, British Columbia, partnered with TerraCycle to create a system to encourage the recycling of cigarette butts.
 A reward of 1¢ per collected butt was offered to determine the effectiveness of a deposit system similar to that of beverage containers.

+Manufacturing

+The mechanization and automation of cigarette making is extensive.
+Since the latter half of the nineteenth century, machinery for rolling and packaging cigarettes has involved many patents and countless person-years of engineering, toolmaking, and millwrighting.